sailthru/sailthru-mobile-react-native-sdk/README.md

-# React Native : Sailthru Mobile SDK
+# React Native : Marigold SDK

-Wraps the native Sailthru Mobile SDK for React Native apps.
+Wraps the native Marigold SDK for React Native apps.

 ## Installation

-`npm install react-native-sailthru-mobile --save`
+`npm install react-native-marigold --save`

 This project supports auto linking!
 Running `pod install` in the `ios` folder should set up everything you need on the iOS side.
 On the Android side the only manual step required involves adding our maven URL to the repositories in the app level `build.gradle`: